-Arnold Rothstein was born on January 17, 1882, in New York City.
-After earning renown as a loan shark and gambler, Rothstein moved into liquor and narcotics and became a kingpin of organized crime during the Prohibition era.
+After earning renown as a loan shark and gambler, Arnold Rothstein moved into liquor and narcotics and became a kingpin of organized crime during the Prohibition era.
 Although never convicted, Rothstein is credited with helping to rig the 1919 World Series.
 He was gunned down during a poker game in November 1928.

 1919 World Series and Prohibition

 Rothstein eventually opened a Manhattan casino and invested in racetracks, his earnings moving him into the big leagues.
 By the time he was 30, Rothstein was a millionaire and setting his sights on grander schemes, one of which would make him infamous.

 The 1919 World Series found the Chicago White Sox playing the Cincinnati Reds, and a plot was underway to rig the series.
 Rothstein was approached by groups involved in the scheme, and he was asked to finance the bribery of several White Sox players.
 In the end, the White Sox (known thereafter as the "Black Sox") threw the series, with Rothstein believed to have earned approximately $350,000 by betting on the Reds.
 An investigation revealed that Abe Attell, a friend and employee of Rothstein's, was involved in making payments to White Sox players, but Rothstein vehemently denied any involvement and was never indicted.

 The following year, Prohibition became law, and Rothstein was one of the first to get involved with smuggling liquor into the country and to illegal drinking establishments.
 The booze business proved too much to juggle and not profitable enough, so Rothstein soon turned his attention to the narcotics industry.